fitrianingrum/fitrianingrum.me/content/post/is-blogging-dead.md

 {{< figure src="https://res.cloudinary.com/phi21st/image/upload/v1587374822/fitrianingrum.me/2020-blogging.png" alt="Blogging in 2020" >}}

 This is 2020, and the funny thing is, I just started this blog.
+Actually, I have another blog, but since I don't like the domain, I choose to create a new one and start fresh.

 Like me, you may have heard that blogging is finally dead. _But_, is it valid?

 In fact, the blogging ecosystem is now mature and well established.
 Companies still invest their time, energy, and even money to produce high-quality content to create brand awareness for their business.